Updated July 20 2020

 Coronavirus guidance on what you can and can’t do

 The Government has set out its plan to return life to as near normal as we can, for as many people as we can, as quickly and fairly as possible in order to safeguard livelihoods, but in a way that is safe and continues to protect our NHS.

 The Government has published staying safe outside your home for guidance on what the new rules will mean.
-These will take effect on Wednesday.

 This guidance applies in England – people in Scotland, Wales and Northern Ireland should follow the specific rules in those parts of the UK.